Healthy, Wealthy, and Wise Pet Parenting

 - If you get your pet professionally groomed, ask about any promotions for returning customers.

 - If you have a dog that gets their hair cut, have the groomer cut their hair shorter.
 Shorter hair means more time between appointments.

 - Do as much grooming as you can yourself.
 Just be sure to use all animal-safe products and to do a little bit of research beforehand.
 After a few months, you may be surprised just how much money you can save.

 By grooming your pet yourself, you will be an expert before you even know it.

 Don’t Skip Preventive Care

-You should take your pet for check-ups at least annually.
-Prognosis for health problems is usually better with early detection, and a better prognosis can mean more manageable treatment costs.
+Over the course of your pet’s entire life, you should make sure to take them for check-ups at least once a year—it’s highly recommended that you don’t skip these appointments even if your pet is healthy.
+The prognosis for health problems is typically better with early detection, and a better prognosis can mean more manageable treatment costs.

 While following these tips will put your pet’s health on the right track, some conditions can’t be prevented.
-Pet insurance is designed to help with the unexpected veterinary costs.
-It may sound like an unnecessary added expense, but pet insurance can save you some out-of-pocket cost if your pet has an emergency or a serious illness later.
+Pet insurance is designed to help with unexpected veterinary costs.
+It may sound like an unnecessary added expense, but pet insurance can save you some out-of-pocket cost if your pet has an emergency or a serious illness.